mgcvale/mgcvale/README.md

 - I'm a 17 year old computer science student, currently enrolled at a system development course at [Unicamp](https://www.unicamp.br)
 - My favourite language is C, and I am a linux addict.
 I use [openSUSE Tumbleweed](https://www.opensuse.org) + [Hyprland](https://hyprland.org) btw!
-- Currently, I'm learning backend development in C with Berkeley Sockets and frontend development with Svelte.
+- Currently, I'm learning backend development in C with Kore and frontend development with Svelte.
 - To know more about me, you can visit my portifolio: [https://mgcvale.dev](https://mgcvale.dev)/

 <h2 align="left">💻 Projects</h2>